Absolute threshold of hearing: Psychometric function of absolute hearing threshold

 Psychometric function 'represents the probability of a certain listener's response as a function of the magnitude of the particular sound characteristic being studied'.

 To give an example, this could be the probability curve of the subject detecting a sound being presented as a function of the sound level.
 When the stimulus is presented to the listener one would expect that the sound would either be audible or inaudible, resulting in a 'doorstep' function.
 In reality a grey area exists where the listener is uncertain as to whether they have actually heard the sound or not, so their responses are inconsistent, resulting in a psychometric function.

 The psychometric function is a sigmoid function characterised by being 's' shaped in its graphical representation.

 Minimal audible field vs minimal audible pressure

 Two methods can be used to measure the minimal audible stimulus and therefore the absolute threshold of hearing.

 Minimal audible field involves the subject sitting in a sound field and stimulus being presented via a loudspeaker.
-The sound level is then measured at the position of the subjects head with the subject not in the sound field.
+The sound level is then measured at the position of the subject's head with the subject not in the sound field.

 Minimal audible pressure involves presenting stimuli via headphones or earphones and measuring sound pressure in the subject's ear canal using a very small probe microphone.

 The two different methods produce different thresholds and minimal audible field thresholds are often 6 to 10 dB better than minimal audible pressure thresholds.
 It is thought that this difference is due to: